 Sometimes we don’t want to heal because the pain is the connection to what we have lost.

-This retreat will be greatly beneficial for you if you would like to be better aligned and balanced with your left/right brain neurophysiology, with yourself, the ancestors, and the healing energies of the Earth.
-This will also be of great benefit for you if you are, or are close to, trauma-affected individuals, families, substance-abuse and dependent individuals, veterans, oppressed populations, Native/Indigenous communities, and most importantly, at-risk youth.
+This retreat will be greatly beneficial and healing for those who would like to be better aligned and balanced with their left/right brain neurophysiology, the ancestors, the healing energies of the Earth, and overall spiritual, mental, psychological, and physical well-being.

 Retreat Includes:

-• Educational workshop on Lakota cultural and spiritual healing foundations
+Educational workshop on Lakota cultural and spiritual healing foundations

-• Preparatory tools and practices for horse therapy experience
+Preparatory tools and practices for horse therapy experience

-• Individual therapeutic experience and healing ceremony with horses
+Individual therapeutic healing experience with horses

-• Creative integration practices for emotional and spiritual release
+Creative integration practices for emotional and spiritual release

-• Community talking circle for reflective processing
+Community talking circle for reflective processing

 More about Who We Are, and What We Do.